 What to Bring with You

 - Monday - 8:00 a.m. - 4:00 p.m.

 - Tuesday - 8:00 a.m. - 4:00 p.m.

 - Wednesday - 8:00 a.m. - 4:00 p.m.

 - Thursday - 8:00 a.m. - 4:00 p.m.

-JCDHE also accepts cash, check, credit or debit card as payment for clients who are without insurance or who carry other insurance plans.
+We accept cash, check, credit or debit card as payment for clients who do not meet criteria, are without insurance or who carry other insurance plans.

-Payment is required at the time of visit.
-Price is subject to change based on cost of vaccine.
+Private pay immunizations have to be paid at the time of service.
+Price is subject to change based on the cost of the vaccine.